Global Stability and Non-Vanishing Vacuum States of 3D Compressible Navier-Stokes Equations: Acknowledgments

 \section{Acknowledgments}

-Guochun Wu's research was partially supported by National Natural Science Foundation of China No. 12271114, and Natural Science Foundation of Fujian Province No. 2022J01304.
-L. Yao's research was partially supported by National Natural Science Foundation of China No. 12171390, No. 11931013, and Natural Science Basic Research Plan for Distinguished Young Scholars in Shaanxi Province of China (Grant No. 2019JC-26).
-Yinghui Zhang' research is partially supported by National Natural Science Foundation of China No. 12271114, No. 12001189, and Guangxi Natural Science Foundation No. 2019JJG110003, No. 2019AC20214.
+Guochun Wu's research was partially supported by National Natural Science Foundation of China $\#$12271114, and Natural Science Foundation of Fujian Province $\#$ 2022J01304.
+L. Yao's research was partially supported by National Natural Science Foundation of China $\#$12171390, $\#$11931013, and Natural Science Basic Research Plan for Distinguished Young Scholars in Shaanxi Province of China (Grant No. 2019JC-26).
+Yinghui Zhang' research is partially supported by National Natural Science Foundation of China $\#$12271114, $\#$12001189, and Guangxi Natural Science Foundation $\#$2019JJG110003, $\#$2019AC20214.